aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/how-to-set-series-invisible/_index.md

 ---
 title: How to set Series invisible with C++
 linktitle: How to set Series invisible
-description: In Excel chart, you may need to set series invisible.
+description: In an Excel chart, you may need to set a series invisible.
 This article describes how to use Aspose.Cells with C++ to do it.
 keywords: Excel chart, Series, Invisible, IsFiltered.
 type: docs
 weight: 74